weaveworks/weave-gitops-private/docs/rfcs/0004-query-scaling/README.md

 - The database tech we use is not terribly important.
 We can decide to use something more ephemeral like `Memcached` or `Redis` instead of a relational database.

   - Note that if we go for an in-memory database, there will be times when we have to restart the database.
-After which, the Query Service will be "unhealthy" (and there for unavailable) until the index is rebuilt, which can take minutes.
+After which, the Query Service will be "unhealthy" (and therefore unavailable) until the index is rebuilt, which can take minutes.

 ### Data collection